firthh/yesql-generator/README.md

 Creates sql script for basic CRUD operations for a database.
 The SQL script is intended for use with YeSQL.

+## TODO
+ - Dispatch to different SQL queries to describe tables based on the database
+ - Support more than just MySQL

 ## Usage

 FIXME: Use this for user-level plugins: